Field service scaling challenges: Five signs your business needs a better system

 Early on, operations run on context.
 One person can hold the jobs, the customers, the exceptions, and the priorities in their head, so no issues surface while it’s manageable.

 Then the operation grows.
 More sites, more assets, more people, more handovers.
 The job record stops being the place you go for truth and becomes a summary you have to interpret.
 The tell is when the same job is “in progress” in two different ways depending on who last touched it, and the next step lives in a spreadsheet or someone’s inbox.
-Ownership stops being clear, approvals vary by site or manager, and “what happens next” depends on who you ask.
+Ownership becomes unclear, approvals vary by site or manager, and “what happens next” depends on who you ask.

 The first fix isn’t more effort.
 It is a shared default for how a job moves across the business, with enough recorded context that anyone can pick it up and know the next step.
-The standard needs enough detail that someone new can take over without a handover call, with clear, mapped exceptions when a contract or site need it.
+Standards like FSM 002 underscore the importance of structured, reliable asset data, which is exactly what good field service management software helps businesses achieve.
+The standard requires asset records to be detailed enough for someone new to take over without a handover call, with clear, mapped exceptions where a contract or site requires them.

 When customers ask for an update and you have to ask around